epe105/jboss-workshops/www/jdv/01-module.md

 Return **Home** via the same drop down used to reach the settings page.

-Finally, click your user's name under the `vnc` group.
+Then click your user's name under the `vnc` group.

 ![Guacamole Desktop]({{ "/images/guac_desk.png" | prepend: site.baseurl }})